 Henry III would again issue Magna Carta during his reign as a trade-off for new taxes, and his son Edward I would as well issue Magna Carta in his own name.
 Subsequent monarchs would do the same through the 14th century.

-That said, none of the issuances of Magna Carta, irrespective of a specific content, had the same theatrical flair as the June 15, 1215 signing at Runnymede.
+None of the issuances of Magna Carta had the same theatrical flair as the June 15, 1215 signing at Runnymede.
 For that reason, it remains the event to which everybody refers.